quickwit-oss/tantivy-cli/README.md

 We will now initialize the index and create its schema.
 The [schema](http://fulmicoton.com/tantivy/tantivy/schema/index.html) defines
-the list of your fields, and for each field :
+the list of your fields, and for each field:
 - its name
 - its type, currently `u32` or `str`
 - how it should be indexed.